su2code/su2code.github.io/_tutorials/incompressible_flow/Inc_Combustion/Inc_Combustion.md

 $$
 is iterated until the temperature difference $T_b - T(\mathcal{y},h_i,Z)$ is less than $1e-3K$.

 For the current example, the equivalence ratio at the inlet was set to 0.5, translating to a mixture fraction of 1.447e-2.
-The reactants are presumed at a temperature of 300K at the inlet, while isothermal wall boundary conditions (400K) are applied on the burner wall and heat exchanger emulator.
-The iso-thermal wall boundary conditions are defined as weak boundary conditions.
+The reactants are presumed at a temperature of 300K at the inlet, while isothermal wall boundary conditions are applied on the burner wall (350K) and heat exchanger emulator (400K).
+The iso-thermal wall boundary conditions are defined as strong boundary conditions, meaning that the total enthalpy is locally enforced to achieve the imposed temperature.
 ```
 SPECIES_INIT=(-0.575, 2.227e3, 1.447e-2)
 MARKER_INLET_SPECIES = (inlet, -0.575, 2.227e3, 1.447e-2, 0)
 MARKER_INLET=(inlet, 300.0, 0.565,1,0,0)

+MAKER_SPECIES_STRONG_BC=(burner_wall, cylinder_wall)
-MARKER_ISOTHERMAL= (burner_wall, 300, hex_wall, 400)
+MARKER_ISOTHERMAL= (burner_wall, 350, cylinder_wall, 400)
 ```
 ### Convective scheme
 Just like for regular species transport problems, there are two options available for the `CONV_NUM_METHOD_SPECIES`, those being `SCALAR_UPWIND` and `BOUNDED_SCALAR`.